 For example, 20 times I need to go back for a quick checkup with a blood test, blood pressure and temperature taken as well as the doctor checking everything.

 Having a canular in all the time was annoying and at times painful because I got it caught on things or couldn’t sleep how I normally do.

 I took a few books, my Mac, phone and of course, chatted with people to pass the time, but overall, I missed my kids and couldn’t work as much as I wanted because of the canular in my arm.

 If you have any conditions, have eaten poppy seeds, smoke or drink too much, take over the counter medications or supplements and don’t tell them, they will know and you will get booted from the study.

 Simple, but it will make a real difference.
 The ones in there are hard and designed to last in a hospital with multiple people using them.
-They are not comfy!

 In my study, we weren’t allowed to drink or smoke too much, couldn’t do much exercise and were not allowed to do strenuous exercise before blood tests.
 T

 If doing medical trials is something you’d consider, make sure you do thorough research and be aware of all the risks.